Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 Step 1: Obtain the Assumed Business Name Form

-Pick up the Assumed Business Name registration form from the Town Clerk or City Clerk’s office where the business will be located.
-Most have the form on their website, while others are available at the Clerks office.
+You can pick up the Assumed Business Name registration form from the Town or City Clerk’s office where the business will be located.
+Most have the form on their website, while others are available at the Clerk’s office.

 Step 2: Fill out the Form

-The required information on the form will vary by location, but typical information requested includes the owner’s contact information and the business name.
+The required information on the form will vary by location, but typically requests the owner’s contact information and the business name.

 Step 3: Notarize the Form

-Before signing and filing, the form will need to be notarized.
-Most Clerk’s offices will have a notary available.
+The form must be notarized before signing and filing.
+Most Clerk’s offices have a notary available.

 Step 4: Submit the Form